 Affected Item Result of a Payment to You Result of a Direct Rollover Withholding The payer must withhold 20% of the taxable part.
 There is no withholding.
-However, you may want to choose withholding on a rollover to a Roth IRA.
-Additional tax If you are under age 591⁄2, a 10% additional tax may apply to the taxable part (including an amount equal to the tax withheld) that is not rolled over.
+However, you may want to choose withholding on a rollover from your traditional contributions and its earnings to a Roth IRA.
+Additional tax If you are under age 59 1 / 2 , a 10% additional tax may apply to the taxable part (including an amount equal to the tax withheld) that is not rolled over.
 There is no 10% additional tax.
 See Tax on early distributions , earlier.
 When to report as income Any taxable part (including the taxable part of any amount withheld) not rolled over is income to you in the year paid.
 Any taxable part is not income to you until later distributed to you from the new plan or IRA.
-However, see Rollovers to Roth IRAs, earlier, for an exception.
+However, see Rollovers to Roth IRAs , earlier, for an exception.